 Everything we do here caters to the client experience.
 We want every client to feel welcome, embraced, and at ease when they join us for treatment.
 Our “buddy system” pairs clients well on their way through our treatment program with clients just coming through the door for the first time.
 This is a powerful way to communicate the positive effects of our program through the words and actions of fellow addicts while placing new clients at ease.
 We want our clients to be comfortable in our care.
 But don’t confuse comfort with luxury.
 We aren’t running a spa.
 Our drug rehab treatment centers are always clean, cozy, and comfortable – and the food is excellent.
 But those things are secondary to the comfort of knowing that you are in good hands with people who not only understand where you’ve been, but can also personally model where you are heading.

 8. We Have Our Own Tribe

 We’ve said an awful lot here about what we do and why you should place your trust in our hands.
-You can believe us – or not.
-But what is nearly impossible to ignore are the dozens upon dozens of GRC alumni who fill our Pritts Event Center for Big Book workshops on the second Saturday of every month, weekly alumni meetings, and Monday night Heroin Anonymous meetings.
-If you ask, they’ll tell you that the work we do, worked for them.
+If you ask any of our alumni, they’ll tell you that the work we do, worked for them.
 That what we do, in many a case, saved their lives.
 To us, these fine men and women are far more than just former clients.
 They are family.
 With shared experiences, shared respect, and a singular voice, they are a tribe in every sense of the word.
 We hope you will choose to become part of the Granite Recovery Centers tribe.

 Want to learn more about Granite Recovery Centers?
 Call 855.712.7784 today!